Supervisory Board Committees

 When selecting candidates for appointment to the Supervisory Board, account is taken of the Supervisory Board profile, the diversity requirements of the Dutch Civil Code and the Code, as well as the need for knowledge of the markets in which the company operates and insights from other markets and non-operational areas.

-The Remuneration Committee is responsible for making proposals to the Supervisory Board on the Remuneration Policy for the Board of Management, for overseeing the remuneration of the individual members of the Board of Management and other members of the Executive Committee, and for overseeing the remuneration schemes for AkzoNobel executives involving the company’s shares.
+The Remuneration Committee is responsible for making proposals to the Supervisory Board on the Remuneration Policy for the Board of Management and is involved in preparing the Remuneration Policy for the Supervisory Board, for overseeing remuneration of the individual members of the Board of Management and other members of the Executive Committee, and for overseeing the remuneration schemes for AkzoNobel executives involving the company’s shares.

 The Remuneration Committee conducts periodic reviews of the performance of the members of the Board of Management and Executive Committee.
-The Remuneration Committee also reviews the remuneration of members of the Supervisory Board and prepares proposals for adjustments, if necessary.
+The Remuneration Committee also reviews the remuneration of members of the Supervisory Board and ensures alignment with the Remuneration Policy of the Supervisory Board.